-Tarnya is the Member for Mount Ommaney in Brisbane’s South-West and the Shadow Minister for Aboriginal, Torres Strait Islander and Multicultural Affairs in the Queensland Opposition.
+Tarnya is the Member for Mount Ommaney in Brisbane’s South-West and the Shadow Minister for Science, Innovation and the Digital Economy in the Queensland Opposition.

 Tarnya was born and raised in Sydney, before moving to regional New South Wales with her family in her early teens.
 Tarnya grew up watching her parents’ work hard operating their own family business within the meat industry.
 This experience helped develop a strong work ethic that Tarnya consistently demonstrates.